Richard Edwin Fox: Previous attack

-When the story of Keckler's murder was publicized, another Bowling Green woman came forward with a nearly similar story.
+When Keckler's murder was publicized, another Bowling Green woman came forward with a similar story.
 She had applied for work at a restaurant and received an invitation for an interview for a different position from a man referred to as "Jeff Bennett" but who was later positively identified as Fox.
 He asked her to come to a local motel—the same one that Keckler was headed—to discuss the job opportunity.

 After meeting Fox, she agreed to accompany him in his car that evening to discuss the job.
 They drove for a while and then parked.
 Fox began making suggestive comments and told the woman he thought her dress was too long.
-She realized that she had been duped and informed Fox that she was not interested in any job.
+She realized she had been duped and told Fox she was uninterested in any job.

-In response, Fox asked what the woman would do if someone "pulled a knife" on her and asked her for money or asked her "to do other things".
-At that moment, the woman jumped out of the car as Fox tried to grab her and said, "come back" and that he "wasn't finished with [her] yet".
+In response, Fox asked what the woman would do if someone "pulled a knife" on her and asked her for money or "to do other things."
+At that moment, the woman jumped out of the car as Fox tried to grab her and said, "come back," and that he "wasn't finished with [her] yet."

 She made a safe getaway but did not report the incident to police until after Keckler disappeared.
 The woman provided police with a sketch of her assailant.